-Everyone who is the same age is treated the same way under the IRS uniform table, regardless of the age of their beneficiary.
-The only time the uniform table is not used in determining your MRD amount is where your spouse is your sole beneficiary and is more than 10 years younger than you.
-In that case, your MRD amount will be determined according to your joint life expectancy under mortality tables published by the IRS, if that results in a smaller MRD amount than using the uniform table.
-Please note that the above table applies for 2020 but is subject to change in later years in accordance with IRS rules.
+Everyone who is the same age is treated the same way under the IRS Uniform Lifetime Table, regardless of the age of their beneficiary.
+The only time the IRS Uniform Lifetime Table is not used in determining your MRD amount is where your spouse is your sole beneficiary and is more than 10 years younger than you.
+In that case, your MRD amount will be determined according to the IRS Joint and Last Survivor table published by the IRS, if that results in a smaller MRD amount than using the Uniform Lifetime Table.
+Please consult your personal tax advisor for more information regarding the minimum required distributions you are required to take during your lifetime and that your beneficiary will be required to take after your death.